ShivaniKhatri96/Farm-Management/README.md

 - Logo from [Adobe logo-maker](https://express.adobe.com/express-apps/logo-maker/)
 - Pictures from [pexels.com](https://www.pexels.com/)
-- keycloak integration with react tutorial followed from [dasniko](https://github.com/dasniko/keycloak-reactjs-demo/)
+- `keycloak integration with react` tutorial followed from [dasniko](https://github.com/dasniko/keycloak-reactjs-demo/)

-## Notes
+- learned to add `animation to modals` from [animating modal views](https://web.dev/animating-modal-views/)
-> After taking a break from this project, I am back!
-I will continue to post the updates.
+- internationalization added to the project by using tutorial from [Go international with your next app](https://www.youtube.com/watch?v=baLjPx_wFi4&list=LL&index=2&t=1265s&ab_channel=YouSuckAtCoding)

 ## More About this Project